hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 # Smart Workspace

-The HostJane workspace is a web-based, Kanban-style, interactive chat and collaboration board for people to work remotely in jobs, virtual tasks or online lessons.
-Service follows the HostJane Roadmap.
+<span class="blue">The HostJane workspace is a web-based, Kanban-style, interactive chat and collaboration board for people to work remotely in jobs, virtual tasks or online lessons.
+Service follows the [HostJane Roadmap](/buyers/hostjane-roadmap/).</span>

 ![](/assets/board-view.png)